pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.3.1 =
+This tiny upgrade fixes one nagging problem with the drawing of count labels on contingency charts.

 = 1.3.0 =
 This major upgrade improves the catalysis process, with many improvements to the interface, graphs, and report creation.